lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     Let us first generate a block of amorphous silica (SiO2).
 To do so, we are going to replicate a building block containing 3 Si and 6 O atoms.

+.. admonition:: Not interested in the annealing procedure ?
+    :class: info

+    You can skip this part by downloading the final silica structure
+    |download_silica_block| and continue with the tutorial.

+.. |download_silica_block| raw:: html

+   <a href="../../../../../lammpstutorials-inputs/level3/water-adsorption-in-silica/SilicaBlock/amorphousSiO.data" target="_blank">here</a>

 ..  container:: justify